Siemens Avenio

 The Siemens Avenio is a low floor tram family produced by Siemens Mobility, a subsidiary of the German conglomerate Siemens.
 It is the successor to the Combino family.
 The first generation was sold as the Combino Supra /ˈsuːprə/, Combino MkII, or Combino Plus.
 With the introduction of the second generation in 2009 the Combino brand was dropped and Siemens have referred to Combino Plus trams in Almada (Portugal) and Budapest (Hungary) as part of the Avenio range.

 The Avenio is made of stainless steel instead of light materials, and is manufactured at a new assembly line in Vienna.
 Like the Combino it utilizes a modular design with standardised components, with resulting reduced costs.
+Unlike the Combino, which is of the multi-articulated design, the Avenio uses a more simple design with short single-articulations.

 Differences between the Combino and the Combino Supra

 Unlike the Combino, the Combino Supra is designed in 9 m fixed sections.
 Each section has a bogie, either powered or unpowered.
 The length can be anywhere from two sections (18 m) to eight (72 m).
-In Budapest and Almad, modules are in two-car blocks, each connected by a double articulation joint.
-In the Combino and other articulated low-floor trams, the modules are suspended between the bogies.
-Siemens claims the axle load is 10 t for a width of 2.65 m, such as the Almada.
+In Budapest and Almada, modules are in two-car blocks, each connected by a double articulation joint.
+In the original Combino and other multi-articulated low-floor trams, the modules are suspended between the bogies.
+Siemens claims the axle load is 10 t for a width of 2.65 m, such as the Almada model.

 For Budapest, the length went from nine modules of the Combino to six for the Combino Supra.

 The Combino had a half-width door near the driver's cab, where the Combino Supra has a full double-leaf door.